MicrosoftDocs/azure-dev-docs/articles/python/sdk/azure-sdk-overview.md

 - The Azure SDK for Python is composed solely of over 180 individual Python libraries that relate to specific Azure services.
 There are no other tools in the "SDK".

-- When running code locally, authenticating with Azure relies on environment variables as described on [Configure your local dev environment](configure-local-development-environment.md).
+- When running code locally, authenticating with Azure relies on environment variables as described in [How to authenticate Python apps to Azure services using the Azure SDK for Python](./authentication-overview.md#authentication-during-local-development).

 - To install library packages with pip, use `pip install <library_name>` using library names from the [package index](azure-sdk-library-package-index.md).
 To install library packages in conda environments, use `conda install <package_name>` using names from the [Microsoft channel on anaconda.org](https://anaconda.org/microsoft/repo).
 For more information, see [Install Azure libraries](azure-sdk-install.md).